alrod97/PanopticSegmentation_Graph_Clustering/README.md

-# PanopticSegmentation_Graph_Clustering (Project Ongoing in the Advanced Deep Learning for Computer Vision course at Technical University of Munich)
+# Panoptic Segmentation Graph Clustering (Project Ongoing in the Advanced Deep Learning for Computer Vision course at Technical University of Munich)